 courses offered by the School of Engineering at the 200-level or above.

 Students not admitted to the program may petition the School of Engineering to

 be admitted to individual courses.

 Course Sequence and Program Requirements

-There are two Geomatics BS degrees
+There are three Geomatics BS degrees

 prerequisites and scheduling, it is highly recommended that students follow the

 course sequence to fulfill program requirements:

 Emphasis in Geo-developer